 Thompson, a small man with stiff red hair which gave the impression of being a weapon of defense, looked at him in a guarded way, as if to see how much he meant by improving.
-"Henry payer was one to fues much" he said
+"Hence much " he said

 "Henry never was one to fuss much," he said.